Hiring Employees in India vs Contractors: 2023 Small Business Guide

 Health and Education Cess | 4% | 0% |

-- Maternity: 26 weeks of 100% paid maternity leave for their first two children and 12 weeks for any additional children
+- Maternity leave: 26 weeks of 100% paid maternity leave for their first two children and 12 weeks for any additional children.

-- Holiday Leave: There are many national holidays and local holidays in India where employees commonly take time off or where companies close, usually between eight and 12 days.
-Employers are only required to give paid time off for employees during the following national holidays:
+- Holiday leave: There are many national holidays and local holidays in India where employees commonly take time off or where companies close, usually between eight and 12 days.
+Employers are only required to give paid time off to employees during the following national holidays:

 - Republic Day